jennybc/STAT545A_2013/current.md

     - [Exploring a quantitative variable with `lattice`](block07_univariatePlotsLattice.html).
 We finished with densityplots, boxplots, histograms, etc.
     - UNDER DEVELOPMENT!
 Curious about managing factors?
 [Draft topic on factors](block08_bossYourFactors.html)
     - Why are we using `lattice` and `ggplot2`?
 Read about the [R graphics landscape](block90_baseLatticeGgplot2.html)
+    * Revisit [homework 3](hw03_dataAggregation.html) to see Jenny's solutions and access links to work of fellow students.

+  * Reading on the `lattice` package in the book *Lattice: Multivariate Data Visualization with R* by Deepayan Sarkar (2008).
+Links to the eBook and other resources can be found [on my resources page](../resources.html).

+    - Ch.
+5 Scatter Plots and Extensions.
+Most important sections (skim the rest?):
+      - 5.1 The standard scatter plot
+      - 5.3 Variants using the type argument
+      - 5.4 Scatter-plot variants for large data

   * Google form re: datasets TO BE POSTED

   * Submit homework 4 before class starts @ 9:30am Monday Sept.
-30. Will consist of making graphical companions to data aggregation work from HW 3.
-Preferably using >=2 data aggregation tasks (+ code) developed by a fellow student, not yourself.
+30. Will consist of making graphical companions to data aggregation work from [homework 3](hw03_dataAggregation.html).
+Preferably using >=2 data aggregation tasks (+ code) developed by a fellow student or JB, not yourself.

 ### cm 07 | Monday Sept 30 | Two quantitative variables + more formal coverage of `lattice` + writing figures to file